AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 - SchemaGAN → sparse-data reconstruction

-- IC-based engineering mapping → derivation of engineering soil parameters
+- Ic-based engineering mapping → derivation of engineering soil parameters

 - Validation workflows → quantitative reconstruction assessment